AdobeDocs/journey-optimizer.pt-BR/help/using/personalization/functions/operators.md

 **Exemplo**

-A operação a seguir referida verifica se o país de endereço de origem é a França.
+A operação a seguir verifica se o país do endereço residencial é a França.

 ```sql
 {%= profile.homeAddress.country = "France" %}